alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 }
 ```

-Nothing controversial being done here.
 I'm including a preset for Jest so it knows I'm using TypeScript, and also specifying my root directories and test environment.
 For more info on configuring Jest, check out the project's thorough <a href="https://jestjs.io/docs/en/configuration" target="_blank">documentation</a>.

 ### Getting Started: Tests First